couchbase/gometa/README.md

 Once you start this process, it will run leader election and try to connect to the other processes (localhost:6001 and localhost:7001).
 The leader election will select the leader from this ensemble.
 The other 2 processes will act as followers.

+You would want to run each process in a different directory, since each process will create a database file (of the same name).
+So you want the database file to be in different directory.

 B) Run As Client
 ----------------